psysrc/blip/docs/refs/basic_programs.md

 ## Empty Program

-Empty programs are not valid because they halt without producing any output.
+Programs in Blip always either return a valid output, or produce an error.
-Programs in Blip must either explicitly return valid output, or produce an error.
+So, the empty program below - which does not return any output - will always produce an error.

 #### Blip code